Tankard

 Release Date: 1994 | Tracklist

-Review Summary: The kings of beer put the drinks down in order to get down to business.
+Review Summary: The Kings of Beer and Ugliness put their drinks aside in order to get down to business.
 Fortunately, the bottles didn’t break in the process.

-Formed in Frankfurt, Germany in 1982, Tankard has been delivering alcoholic metal for almost 36 years, and is often hailed as the 4th in the ''Teutonic Big 4'' of thrash metal.
-Although not quite as unknown and obscure to the casual thrash listener as other German bands like Pyracanda, Risk or Living Death, Tankard were never particularly mainstream, and their beer-related lyrics, along with their partying and drunk attitude are the main reasons why some thrashers tend to overlook or mock them.
-However they did find some moderate success during the late 80s and the 90s, and albums like 1986’s Zombie Attack or its seminal successor Chemical Invasion succeeded in building a respectable and loyal fanbase.
+Formed in Frankfurt, Germany in 1982, Tankard have been delivering Alcoholic Metal for (as of today) almost thirty-six years, and are often hailed as the fourth in the “Teutonic Big Four” of thrash metal.
+Albeit not quite as unknown to the casual thrash listener as other German bands from that era like Pyracanda, Risk or Living Death, Tankard were never particularly mainstream, with their beer-related lyrics and partying attitude being the main reasons why some thrashers tend to overlook or mock them.
+Nevertheless, they did find moderate success during the late ‘80s and the first half of the ‘90s, managing to build a respectable and loyal fanbase to this day.

-During the 90s Tankard chose the path of loyalty and stayed true to their roots, partly because their fun/party songwriting limited them in terms of expanding their sound, so they couldn’t experiment with industrial flavors like Kreator or dabble into groove metal like Destruction; this resulted in a series of three studio albums between 1990 and 1994 that were incredibly consistent — if you liked one, chances are you liked them all.
-Two-Faced marks the end of this solid trilogy, an album whose goal was none other than to increase the doses of energy and adrenaline of its predecessor Stone Cold Sober.
-In addition, Tankard’s sixth outing shows Gerre and his comrades doing something unbelievable; they abandoned their trademark comical and drunken tone.
-On Two-Faced the partying, women and alcohol are abandoned in order to delve into more common thrash themes and the problems that our world suffers, covering subjects like the abusive control of the media, the cybernetic domain, hypocrisy, war, politics and destruction.
+In the first half of the ’90s, Tankard distinguished themselves from the rest of the “Teutonic Big Four” package by sticking to their guns and choosing the path of loyalty.
+This resulted in a surprisingly gratifying trilogy of studio releases that, unfortunately, are often overlooked when dealing with this band’s discography.
+1994’s Two-Faced marks the end of said trilogy, an album whose goal was none other than to increase the doses of energy and aggression of preceding efforts The Meaning of Life and Stone Cold Sober.
+In addition, Tankard’s sixth outing shows vocalist and frontman Gerre and his comrades doing something unbelievable; they abandoned their trademark drunken tone.
+On Two-Faced, the partying, women and alcohol are left behind to delve deeper into the problems that our world suffers, addressing issues such as the abusive control of the media, the cybernetic domain, hypocrisy, war, politics and destruction.

 Tankard rarely let you down with the opening number, and luckily they’re not a band that uses up all their energy on the first track, so ''R.T.V.'' matches ''Death Penalty'' in terms of quality and speed.
 A harsh criticism towards television media and cheap entertainment, this song showcases one of Arnulf Tunn’s most impressive performances behind the drum kit, as well as demonstrates Gerre’s huge vocal range, who does thrash shouts and higher screams with lots of attitude and rage, delivering fun lines like 'Nine o'clock on channel six/Get the beer and get the chips/Death is live upon the screen/It's reality TV!'.
 This album is an incredible mix of up-tempo violence and technicality, with songs such as ''Betrayed'' and the futuristic epic ''Cyberworld'' offering lots of meaty, blasting riffs and speedy drumming to satisfy the band’s devotees.
 There are also bits of groove to be found on both tracks, thanks to the crunchy bass lines and the choice of guitar tones, which are nicely incorporated and don’t affect the album’s amazing consistency.